This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-That lawyer can then help you go up against the very powerful legal teams working for insurance companies.
-The right law firm will have the expertise and experience to give you a good chance of proving your case and winning compensation that will help your family cope with the high costs of care for a disabled child.
+The right law firm will have the expertise and experience to give you a good chance of proving your case and winning the compensation that will help your family cope with the high costs of care for a disabled child.

 If your child is later discriminated against, a civil rights lawyer can help you get justice.
 They can also help you ensure that the institutions denying access to your child will be challenged and forced to change.
 This kind of legal help can be life-changing for a child facing discrimination.